-Regardless if you’re the one awarded primary and/or resident caregiver, if your child can keep their bedroom and home before the divorce, it’ll be one less change for them to adapt to.
+Regardless if you’re the one awarded to primary and/or resident caregiver, if your child can keep their bedroom and home before the divorce, it’ll be one less change for them to adapt to.

 If both parents move out of the child’s home, which is sometimes unavoidable, consider what else can stay the same.
 The goal is to minimize outside change as much as possible.

 2. School or daycare.
-Even this means additional driving time for you or applying for out of district admission.
+Even this means additional driving time for you or applying for out-of-district admission.
 After a few years, you can consider the move.

 3. Friends.
 Minimize the number of friends they’ll have to say goodbye to.
 If you move houses and they have neighborhood friends, work to see how to keep those relationships alive.

 4. Pets.
 If your child has a beloved pet, it can bring him or her much comfort during this time.
 Find ways your child can keep their pet or bring their pet between houses.

 5. Extended family.
 If your child has a grandparent, aunt, or uncle they’re especially close to, find ways to let them spend extra time with them during the transition.

 6. In-Laws.
 Regardless of your relationship with your ex or your child’s relationship with their other parent, if your child has a good relationship with your in-laws, is there anything you can do to encourage the bond?